jieunkang-101/Redux-Survey-with-Firestore/README.md

   $ npm install
   $ npm start
 ```
-Now, it will automatically open http://localhost:3000 and show you Tap Room website.
+Now, it will automatically open http://localhost:3000 and show you review website.

 ## 3. Known Bugs
 There are no known bug at this moment